CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaqv54-cluster/run-cmaq-benchmark-pcluster_v54_hpc7g.16xlarge.md

      Total Time = 3572.30
       Avg.
 Time = 1786.15
 ```

+Based on the Total Time, adding 3 additional nodes gave a speed-up of 3.85 out of expected 4x speedup.
+13763.50/3572.30 = 3.85

 Once you have submitted a few benchmark runs and they have completed successfully, proceed to the next chapter.